5 Things You Should do if You have Unreported Foreign Income

 If that looks scary, that’s exactly what the IRS intended!
 These penalties are high enough to convince those with unreported foreign income and accounts to voluntary report them.
 Perhaps you just recently found out about the foreign reporting requirements or maybe you’ve known for a while but put it off.
 What are the first things you should do to protect yourself if you have unreported foreign income?

 - TALK TO A QUALIFIED ATTORNEY.
 While most will not require attorney-client privilege, it’s a good idea to speak to an attorney rather than your CPA or accountant regarding any unreported overseas accounts or assets.
 Your communications with an attorney are attorney-client privileged.
 Your attorney cannot be forced to provide information that is covered under this privilege.
 Federal law does not recognize an accountant-client privilege.
-As such, your accountant could be forced to testify against you or provide incriminating evidence.

 - FILE YOUR FBARs.
 After you’ve chosen your attorney, the first thing the attorney should do is immediately file the FBARs.
 The tax returns will likely take some time, depending on the complexity.
 However, FBARs can be filed immediately.
 This reduces your exposure to FBAR penalties.
-As a practical matter, the IRS does not assess penalties on late-filed FBARs, but it does on FBARs that are not filed at the time the IRS discovers the non-compliance.

 - GATHER FOREIGN ACCOUNT STATEMENTS.
 You’ll likely need to gather account statements for several years.
 While you are choosing your attorney, you should get a head start by gathering financial account statements.
 You’ll need to get 6 years of statements for streamlined offshore compliance procedures.
 This is often the hardest part for clients.